What Does Philosophy Say About the Meaning of Life?

 Jean-Paul Sartre was a French philosopher and playwright.
 His philosophical works dealt with existentialism, while his theatrical works explored the human condition.

 Sartre proposed the existence of the concepts of being and nothing.
 He believed that existing corresponds to being, while non-existence (or death) corresponds to nothing.
 However, he attached great importance to being, because without it, nothing can exist.
-Without existence, nothing would have no meaning.
+Without existence, nothing would have any meaning.

 “Man is the being through whom nothingness comes into the world.”